Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs

-\textbf{Graph Neural Networks and Multi-Layer Perceptrons.} The core design of GNNs lies in the message passing paradigm that recursively aggregates layer-wise neighbored information to encode structural features into node-level representations for downstream prediction.
+GNNs come to the spotlight for learning on graph with simple yet effective implementations and drive a surge of research works on building expressive model architectures for various graph-related tasks.
+The core design of GNNs lies in the message passing paradigm that recursively aggregates layer-wise neighbored information to encode structural features into node-level representations for downstream prediction.
 To probe into the connection between mainstream GNNs and MLP from the architectural view, we re-write the GNN formulation in a general form that explicitly disentangles each layer into two operations, namely a \emph{Message-Passing} (MP) operation and then a \emph{Feed-Forwarding} (FF) operation: